 - Bay leaves

 An easy rule to remember when making a quick pickle brine is equal parts water to vinegar.
 Salt and sugar can be adjusted to taste.
-For four cups of liquid, two tablespoons of sugar, and two teaspoons of sea salt is a good starting place.
+To make four cups of pickling liquid, two tablespoons of sugar, and two teaspoons of sea salt is a good starting place.

 While white vinegar is the most common, almost any basic vinegar can work, including apple cider vinegar, rice vinegar, red wine vinegar, and white wine vinegar.
 It’s best to avoid using aged types of vinegars such as balsamic.
 The acidity can be too weak, the viscosity too thick, and their malted flavor can impact the final outcome of the pickled fruit or vegetable.